markmoxon/elite-source-code-bbc-micro-cassette/README.md

 ### Log files

-During compilation, details of every step are output in a file called `compile.txt`.
+During compilation, details of every step are output in a file called `compile.txt` in the `output` folder.
 If you have problems, it might come in handy, and it's a great reference if you need to know the addresses of labels and variables for debugging (or just snooping around).

 ## Differences between the various source files